 There are no or limited amount of data from the use of ivabradine in pregnant women.

 Studies in animals have shown reproductive toxicity.
-These studies have shown embryotoxic and teratogenic effects (see section 5.3).
+These studies have shown embryotoxic and teratogenic effects.
 The potential risk for humans is unknown.
-Therefore, ivabradine is contra-indicated during pregnancy (see section 4.3).
+Therefore, ivabradine is contraindicated during pregnancy.